KNurmik/Exploratory-Data-Analysis---Riipen/README.md

 - Did this allow for more requests/connections between users?
 - Does the 14 day expiry limit make sense?

+Source code and data are unavailable per the request of Riipen.

 # Contributors
 Copyright 2019.
 Karl Hendrik Nurmeots, Mark Vartolaş, Habiba Zaghloul, Iris Shtutman.